ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 2.5 MongoDB

 Zenhub will require a connection to a MongoDB database.
-We recommend using the latest 5.x version.
-It is also recommended to avoid any patch versions that MongoDB does not recommend for production use.
-Please refer to the list of versions to avoid here: https://www.mongodb.com/docs/manual/release-notes/5.0/#patch-releases.
+We recommend using the latest 4.x version.
+It is also recommended to avoid MongoDB version 4.4.5 which was released with a [critical issue](https://docs.mongodb.com/manual/release-notes/4.4/#4.4.5---apr-8--2021).

 > ⚠️ **NOTE:** We strongly recommend running this database outside the Kubernetes cluster via a database provider.

+> ⚠️ **NOTE:** If you are running MongoDB version 3.x and plan to upgrade to MongoDB version 4.x, please reach out to us for some specific steps that need to be taken for the upgrade.

 ### 2.6 RabbitMQ